AdamWongCH/fabric-nl-analytics/labs/lab-guide.md

 - Prefer business wording over technical column names.
 - Mention SGD for prices and sqm for area.

 ---

+## Why this matters

+Instructions control:
+- how the agent interprets questions
+- how it constructs queries

+---

-# 🟦 Lab 8 — Try Basic Queries
+# 🟦 Lab 10 — Try Basic Queries

 Try: